 Let's take the four key words in our text and see if we can apply them to our lives as believers in today's world.
-I think we'll see that each of these terms must find us fulfilling our duties in the arena of public policy in one or more of the ways we discussed in our previous installment.
+I think we'll see that each of these terms must find us fulfilling our duties in the arena of public policy in one or more of the ways we have discussed throughout this study.